fleckert/azex/docs/commands/devops/memberships/copy.md

 # devops memberships copy

-`azex devops memberships copy --tenantId ... --organization ... --source ... --target ...`
+`azex devops memberships copy --tenant ... --organization ... --source ... --target ...`

 apply the same memberships of the `source` to the `target`